shubh1646/Itential-vending-machine/README.md

             cost :
             qunatity:

-    4. Put /api/sodas/price/:sodaname
+    4. Put /api/sodas/price/:sodaname   (Auth)
          Change the price of a given soda
          Required Fields in body :
             cost :

-    5. Put /api/sodas/quantity/:sodaname
+    5. Put /api/sodas/quantity/:sodaname     (Auth)
          Change the quantity Available of a given soda Required Fields in body :
            quantity :
     6. Put /api/sodas/buy/:sodaname
         Buy the soda

 ### Machine
-    1. Get /api/machine/transictions
+    1. Get /api/machine/transactions       (Auth)
         Get details of transiction done in vending machine

+### Prerequisite
+must have docker set up and running on your system

 '''

-If running on system
+git clone the project
+cd Itential-vending-machine
+RUN:  docker build -t vernding-server .
+RUN docker compose up -d

-1. Install mysql
+1. Create admin
-2. $ mysql -u root
-3. run these commands :
-    * create database vendingdb;
-    * create user vendinguser identified by 'vendingpass';
-    * grant all privileges on vendingdb.* to vendinguser;
-    * flush privileges;
+2. Login using email n password
+2. It will return a JWT Token , Use that token as auth-token as header in order to use authorize ids
+3. Initially database is empty, Create new sodas using Post /api/sodas/

 '''